-There is growing evidence to show that lack of physical activity contributes to a number of problems for both physical and mental health, many of which are largely preventable.
+There is growing evidence to show that lack of physical activity contributes to a number of both physical and mental health conditions, many of which are largely preventable.

 Currently around a third of Scots fail to meet the minimum recommended levels of physical activity.